nullata/llamaMan/docs/DOCKERHUB.md

 - **Auto-remove stale instance records** - periodically checks all `starting`/`healthy`/`sleeping` instance records against their backing Docker container.
 Records whose container is no longer running are marked stopped.
 Configurable check interval (default: 5 minutes).

 Cleanup runs periodically in the background.
 These settings only remove or update records in the UI/state - they do not delete model files.

+## Request Recording & Stats

+Under **Settings >> App Settings >> Request recording**, choose how proxied inference traffic is logged: **Off** (default), **Per request**, or **Per conversation** (turns grouped by a hash of the system prompt + first user message).
+Each record captures the request/response bodies plus envelope fields and accurate per-turn metrics - generation throughput (tokens/s, measured over the generation window) and time-to-first-token.
+Records are stored under `RECORDINGS_DIR` (inside `/data`) for the JSON backend or the `request_log` table for MariaDB; a **Retention (days)** setting prunes older records hourly (`0` = keep forever).

+Each instance card then exposes a **Stats** button that opens a modal summarizing that instance's recorded traffic - request count (with errors), average and peak throughput, average time-to-first-token, average latency, prompt/completion/total tokens, and the active time span.
+Stats are rolled up from the request log, so they persist after an instance is stopped and the modal prompts you to enable recording when it's off.

 ## OpenWebUI Integration